 Alex Espinoza was born in Tijuana, Mexico to parents from the state of Michoacán and raised in suburban Los Angeles.
 In high school and afterwards, he worked a series of retail jobs, selling everything from eggs and milk to used appliances, custom furniture, rock T-shirts, and body jewelry.
 After graduating from the University of California-Riverside, he went on to earn an MFA from UC-Irvine’s Program in Writing.
 His first novel, Still Water Saints, was published by Random House in 2007 and was named a Barnes and Noble Discover Great New Writers Selection.
 The book was released simultaneously in Spanish, under the title Los santos de Agua Mansa, California, translated by Lilliana Valenzuela.
 His second novel, The Five Acts of Diego León, was also published by Random House in March 2013.

-An active participant in Sandra Cisneros’ Macondo Workshop and the Community of Writers, Alex serves on the board of California Humanities, a statewide non-profit whose aim is “to connect Californians to ideas and one another in order to understand our shared heritage and diverse cultures, inspire civic participation, and shape our future.”
-Alex is also deeply involved with the Puente Project, a program designed to help first-generation community college students make a successful transition to a university.
+An active participant in Sandra Cisneros’ Macondo Workshop and the Community of Writers, Alex has served on the board of California Humanities, a statewide non-profit whose aim is “to connect Californians to ideas and one another in order to understand our shared heritage and diverse cultures, inspire civic participation, and shape our future.”
+Alex is deeply involved with the Puente Project, a program designed to help first-generation community college students make a successful transition to a university.
 A Puente student himself, he has since served as a Puente mentor and often visits Puente classes to talk with students and teachers about writing, literature, and the opportunities he gained through education.
-Alex is the Tomás Rivera Endowed Chair of Creative Writing at UC Riverside.
+He is the Tomás Rivera Endowed Chair of Creative Writing at UC Riverside.

 Read an excerpt from Cruising: An Intimate History of a Radical Pastime in Lit Hub.